autocontracts/permissioned-blocks/whitepaper.md

 <b>Step 3</b> - In exchange for cryptocurrency, Node D is granted access.
 Node A & Node B share the digital content with Node D. Network throughput has increased, as two nodes are now serving the data to Node D.
 </p>

+## Adding Privacy & Confidentiality features to Smart Contracts

+Smart Contracts are deployed to a blockchain by broadcasting a transaction that contains the program code from a node in the network.
+All nodes in the network will receive this transaction as part of an immutable block and as such the instruction code of the smart contract is also immutable.

+However, the state information of a smart contract is mutable and is modified by broadcasting additional transaction messages that are addressed to the smart contract.
+When these messages are broadcast, all nodes in the network will see this information.

+In order to protect sensitive smart contract state information from being seen and available to all nodes, a node instead stores transaction messages addressed to a smart contract in a decentralised data store.
+A data store that has a security layer that prevents access to data from unauthorised accounts.
+The node then broadcasts to the network the address of the transaction message to the network.
+These transaction addresses are stored in the smart contract in a queue data structure.

+Any node that has been granted authorisation can resolve and access these set of transactions from the decentralised data store and replay them in order to obtain the current state of the smart contract.

 ## The Smart Contract State Machine

 We can model a smart contract as a state machine[[17]](http://solidity.readthedocs.io/en/develop/common-patterns.html#state-machine).
 A state machine that has a set of functions that produce deterministic outputs based upon input parameters and its internal state.